Kocher (crater)

 Kocher is a lunar impact crater located on the lunar far side near the southern pole.
 The crater is located southeast of Ashbrook and Drygalski craters.
-The name was adopted after Swiss physician Emil Kocher by the IAU in January 2009.
+The ejecta blanket of this crater has been suggested as a promising location for sampling South Pole-Aitken basin materials.
+It is named after Swiss physician Emil Kocher (1841-1917), the 1909 Nobel Prize laurette in Physiology or Medicine.
+The designation was formally adopted by the IAU in January 2009.

+To the northwest is the plateau Mons Kocher, with a diameter of around 50 km and an altitude of 4 km above the surrounding terrain.
+It shows higher than normal abundances of Fe, Th, and pyroxene.